-Commentary is a forum for responses, elaborations, and reflections on material published in Cultural Anthropology.
-The journal editors welcome submissions of short manuscripts (1000 words or less) for consideration.
-Send your manuscripts to firstname.lastname@example.org.
+Commentary was a forum for responses, elaborations, and reflections on material published in Cultural Anthropology.

 In the second Commentary essay, Lucas Bessire and David Bond respond to the Theorizing the Contemporary series, "The Politics of Ontology," edited by Martin Holbraad and Morten Axel Pedersen.